sangria-graphql/sangria-graphql.github.io/learn.md

 ## Schema Materialization

+If you have an introspection results (coming from remote server, for instance) or an IDL-based schema definition, then you can create and executable in-memory schema representation out of it.

+### Based on introspection

 If you already got a full introspection result from a server, you can recreate an in-memory representation of the schema with `IntrospectionSchemaMaterializer`.
 This feature has a lot of potential for client-side tools, testing, mocking, creating proxy/facade GraphQL servers, etc.

 Here is a simple example of how you can use this feature (using circe in this particular example):